string = text input field number = slider one-of-many = radio buttons or pop-up options many-of-many = check boxes or checks in a menu commands = menu

 Enumerated types mapped to check lists separated by lines.
 Sets the variables

 Enumerated types with 2 choices mapped to name changes

 Records generate dialog boxes

-will pop up if a parameter to an invoked procedure, or if explicitly
+will pop up if a parameter to an invoked procedure, or if explicitly requested

-"Guard" routines allow setting variable to bold to also set property
+"Guard" routines allow setting variable to bold to also set property of the

 are "Demon" procedures

 Graying out items using a built-in procedural service routine